- Major roads in Florida: Interstates: 4, 10, 95, 75, 275, 295

 Accessibility Regulations, Resources and Rentals

-- Disabled Parking Permits: Florida honors any special license plate or parking permit issued to a disabled person by other states or districts, or by a foreign country that issues disabled parking permits that display the international symbol of accessibility.
-If your current permit doesn’t display one of the international symbols of accessibility, you’ll need to obtain a temporary parking permit at any Florida County Tax Collector's Office.
-To get one, you’ll need a copy of your current parking permit and proof of ID like a valid passport or comparable identification to verify your ownership of the out-of-country/state parking permit.
-The temporary parking permit may be issued up to six months and costs $15.
+- Disabled Parking Permits: Florida honors any special license plate or parking permit issued to a disabled person by any of the 50 U.S. states.
+Florida also honors plates and permits from these Canadian provinces: Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland, Nova Scotia, Ontario, Prince Edward Island, Quebec, Saskatchewan and Yukon.
+Other foreign visitors should obtain a temporary Florida permit at any Florida County Tax Collector's Office.
+To get a Florida permit, bring along a copy of the current parking permit issued by your own country and proof of ID, such as a valid passport or comparable identification, to verify your ownership of the out-of-country parking permit.
+The temporary parking permit may be issued for up to six months and costs $15.

 - Diabetic Assistance: The American Diabetes Association offers information on traveling with diabetes, as well as a list of hospitals that offer services to diabetic travelers.